-As part of the Inspiring all Australians in Digital Literacy, STEM Literacy measure, the government is investing $14 million over four years from 2016–17 to promote positive learning experiences for children aged three to five years.
+Under the Inspiring STEM Literacy measure of the National Innovation and Science Agenda, the Government is investing $14 million over four years from 2016–17 to promote positive learning experiences for children aged three to five years.
 This will include the development of early learning STEM resources and training for educators, as well as more opportunities for families and children to take part in fun and exciting STEM activities.

 Early Learning STEM Australia (ELSA) pilot

 The University of Canberra will design, develop, and implement the ELSA pilot, which includes digital learning experiences rich in STEM concepts, delivered on tablet devices.
-The ELSA pilot will begin in Term 1, 2018.
+The ELSA pilot will begin in 2018.